ibrisha/printf/README.md

-0. I'm not going anywhere.
-You can print that wherever you want to.
-I'm here and I'm a Spur for life This Repo has has all the code necessary for our (IBRAHIM MORKETA and rediet abdisa) custom function called _printf().
+This Repo has has all the code necessary for our (IBRAHIM MORKETA and rediet abdisa) custom function called _printf().
 It is a mini-version of C Language function printf() from stdio.h, and our function _printf() attempts to replicate the exact same process as the C function printf().
 This project was completed as a part of the curriculum for a software development program